 Ref Work Activity Schedule of Works Refer Recommendations General site works and tree related operations 01 Pre-start site meeting Pre-start site meeting with site manager, client representative and arboricultural consultant to agree scope of any works, where required 02 Protect trees to be retained Barriers should be fit for the purpose of excluding construction activity and should remain rigid and complete.
 Barriers are to be located in accordance with Merewood Tree Protection Plans B.S.
-5837:2012 Trees in relation to design, demolition and construction: Section 6.2 Merewood Tree Protection Plan Ongoing monitoring by appointed person 03 Protect trees to be retained Ground protection mats should be fit for the purpose and should remain complete.
-Mats are to be located in accordance with Merewood Tree Protection Plans B.S.
-5837:2012 Trees in relation to design, demolition and construction: Section 6.2 Merewood Tree Protection Plan Ongoing monitoring by appointed person 04 Works within the Root Protection Area (RPA) Adopt hand dig methods for reducing levels to avoid damage to roots.
+5837:2012 Trees in relation to design, demolition and construction: Section 6.2 Merewood Tree Protection Plan Ongoing monitoring by appointed person 03 Works within the Root Protection Area (RPA) Adopt hand dig methods for reducing levels to avoid damage to roots.
 Where limited root pruning is unavoidable it should be made at a suitable place within the root system, avoiding damage to surrounding tissue.
 Final pruning cuts shall be made at right angles to the axis of the root.
 The final cut wound should be smooth and as small as possible, free from ragged torn ends.
-Where root pruning is required to roots Arboricultural Association Standard Conditions Of Contract And Specifications For Tree Works (2008) Edition BS 3998:2010 Tree Work Merewood Tree Protection Plan All tree work should be carried out by a suitably tree qualified tree surgeon, preferably an Arboricultural Association approved contractor.
+Where root pruning is required to roots over 25mm in diameter, works should be overseen by a suitably qualified Arboriculturist.
+Any root pruning should be completed in accordance with BS 3998:2010.
+Arboricultural Association Standard Conditions Of Contract And Specifications For Tree Works (2008) Edition BS 3998:2010 Tree Work Merewood Tree Protection Plan All tree work should be carried out by a suitably tree qualified tree surgeon, preferably an Arboricultural Association approved contractor.